Class Code

 Be sure you are familiar with the following pathologies: closed-head injuries, whiplash, dyslexia, cerebral palsy, cognitive behavioral dysfunctions, learning disabilities, ADD/ADHD, Alzheimer's, and Parkinson's.

-List of words from the Netter's Atlas of Human Neuroscience
+List of words from Netter's Atlas of Human Neuroscience

 Be familiar with the brain structures from each of the following pages of “Netter's Atlas of Human Neuroscience” First Edition, (2nd edition in parenthesis), [3rd edition in brackets]: